SrNetoChan/srnetochan.github.io/content/posts/tutorials/2019-05-29-using-qgis-from-conda.markdown

 ---

 date: 2019-05-29 22:46:23+00:00
-title: Using QGIS from Conda
+title: Using QGIS from conda-forge
 categories:
 - Sem categoria
 tags:
 - conda
 - QGIS
+- conda-forge
+- mamba
 ---

-QGIS recipes have been available on Conda for a while, but now, that they work for the three main operating systems, getting QGIS from Conda is s starting to become a reliable alternative to other QGIS distributions.
+QGIS recipes have been available on Conda-forge for a while, but now, that they work for the three main operating systems, installing QGIS from Conda is s starting to become a very reliable alternative to other QGIS distributions.
 Anyway, let's rewind a bit...

 What is Conda?

 <blockquote>Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
-Conda quickly installs, runs and updates packages and their dependencies.
+Conda quickly installs, runs and updates packages and all their dependencies.
 Conda easily creates, saves, loads and switches between environments on your local computer.
-It was created for Python programs, but it can package and distribute software for any language.</blockquote>
+It was created for Python packages, but it can package and distribute software for any language.</blockquote>

+What is Conda-forge?

+Conda-forge is a community driven channel that builds and enable hundreads of packages.

 Why is that of any relevance?

 Conda provides a similar way to build, package and install QGIS (or any other software) in Linux, Windows, and Mac.
 It also provides builds for Linux aarch64 and Mac arm64.
-You can also choose what version onf python you want to use with it.
+You can also choose what version of python you want to use with it.

 As a user, it's the installation part that I enjoy the most.
-I am a Linux user, and one of the significant limitations is not having an easy way to install more than one version of QGIS on my machine (for example the latest stable version and the Long Term Release).
+I am a Linux user, and one of the significant limitations is not having an easy way to install more than one version of QGIS on my machine (for example the latest stable version and the Long Term Release version).
 I was able to work around that limitation by compiling QGIS myself, but with Conda, I can install as many versions as I want in a very convenient way.

 The following paragraphs explain how to install QGIS using Conda.
 The instructions and Conda commands should be quite similar for all the operating systems.

-**[Update]**

-## Anaconda, minicond or mambaforge?
+## Anaconda, miniconda or mambaforge?

 First thing you need to do is to install the Conda packaging system.
-Two distributions install Conda: Anaconda and Miniconda.
-There's is also an alternative called Mambaforge.
+Two distributions install Conda: **Anaconda** and **Miniconda**.
+There's is also an alternative called **Mambaforge** that also installs Mamba.

 **TL;DR** Anaconda is big (3Gb?) and installs the packaging system and a lot of useful tools, python packages, libraries, etc... .
 Miniconda is much smaller and installs just the packaging system, which is the bare minimum that you need to work with Conda and will allow you to selectively install the tools and packages you need.

-Finally, my favorite, **Mambaforge**, it is as small as miniconda, it uses Conda Forge channel as default. and uses [mamba](https://mamba.readthedocs.io/en/latest/index.html) instead of conda, with the exact same commands, but blasing fast!
+Finally, my current favorite, **Mambaforge**.
+It is as small as miniconda, it uses conda-forge channel as default, and allow you to use [mamba](https://mamba.readthedocs.io/en/latest/index.html) instead of conda, which has the exact same commands, but it is blasing fast!

 For more information, check this stack exchange answer on [anaconda vs miniconda.](https://stackoverflow.com/a/45421527/1918685)